-Under the Act, Glencoe is classified as a Class 3A insurer and Glencoe is also eligible as an excess and surplus lines insurer in a number of states in the U.S. Under the various capital and surplus requirements in Bermuda and in these states, Glencoe is required to maintain a minimum amount of capital and surplus.
+Under the Act, Glencoe is classified as a Class 3A insurer and Glencoe is also eligible as an excess and surplus lines insurer in a number of states in the U.S. Under the various capital and surplus requirements in Bernuda and in these states, Glencoe is required to maintain a minimum amount of capital and surplus.
 In this regard, the declaration of dividends from retained earnings and distributions from additional paid-in capital are limited to the extent that the above requirement is met.
-During 2010, Glencoe declared aggregate cash dividends and returned capital of \$nil and \$nil, respectively (2009 - \$nil and \$124.0 million, respectively).
+During 2010, Glencoe declared aggregate cash dividends and returned capital of \$nil respectively (2009 - \$nil and \$124.0 million, respectively).
 The statutory capital of Syndicate 1458, known as Funds at Lloyd's (the "FAL"), is currently calculated using the internal Lloyd's risk-based capital model.
+In addition, if the FAL are not sufficient to cover all losses, the

-In addition, if the FAL are not sufficient to cover all losses, the Lloyd's Central Fund provides an additional level of security for policyholders.
-At December 31, 2010, the FAL requirement set by Lloyd's for Syndicate 1458 is £60.7 million based on its business plan, approved on November 2010 (2009 - £47.6 million based on its business plan, approved October 2009).
+The statutory capital of Syndicate 1458, known as Funds at Lloya's (the FAL), is currently calculated using the internal Lloya's nsk-based capital model.
+In addition, if the FAL are not sufficient to cover all losses, the Lloya's Central Fund provides an additional level of security for policyholders.
+At December 31, 2010, the FAL requirement set by Lloya's for Syndicate 1458 is £60.7 million based on its business plan, approved on November 2010 (2009 - £47.6 million based on its business plan, approved October 2009).
 Actual FAL posted for Syndicate 1458 at December 31, 2010 by RenaissanceRe CCL, is £64.6 million, supported 100% by letters of credit (2009 - £61.0 million).
 Effective January 1, 2013, Syndicate 1458's capital requirements are expected to be driven by Solvency II requirements.